Cycling: Pajon wins Colombia's first gold

 LONDON (Reuters) - Mariana Pajon, Colombia’s flag bearer at the opening ceremony, earned her country their first gold medal of the London Games when she thundered to victory in the women’s BMX event on Friday.

-”I was doing gymnastics, BMX and cart racing.
-However BMX wasn’t at the Olympics and I wanted to be here, then BMX was introduced in Beijing and I started training.

-“I started racing when I was three and I realized I could do this and do it well.
-I started winning at four with the boys and won my first world title at eight.”

-New Zealand’s Sarah Walker took silver and Dutchwoman Laura Smulders claimed bronze while local British hopeful Shanaze Reade had to settle for sixth.
+New Zealand’s Sarah Walker took silver and Dutchwoman Laura Smulders claimed bronze while local hope Shanaze Reade settled for sixth.

 She finished just behind Caroline Buchanan of Australia, the BMX time trial world champion.